 In newborn puppies, blood poisoning and organ failure can occur.
-In this case, coldness, weakness, and frequent diarrhea are common symptoms, and a veterinarian should be consulted right away.
+In these cases, coldness, weakness, and frequent diarrhea are common symptoms, and you should consult your vet right away.

 Dogs of any age may experience the following symptoms with an E. coli infection: